 The foreign exchange risk in the Company is effectively managed by setting and controlling foreign exchange risk limits, such as through the establishment of a maximum value of exposure to a particular currency pair as well as through the utilization of sensitivity analysis.

-The Company's foreign exchange risk capital requirement is €0 since its on balance sheet items are based on EUR, as at 31 December 2023.
+Since the Company does not provide the dealing on own account, it is only exposed to foreign exchange risk from its on-balance sheet items.
+The Company's foreign exchange risk capital requirement is zero since its total exposure to non-reporting currencies were not exceeding the 2% of Company's total own funds.

-The Company continues to regularly monitor the impact of exchange rate risks and if deemed necessary, corrective actions will be taken to minimize the effect.
+The Company continues to regularly monitor the impact of exchange rate risks and, if deemed necessary, corrective actions will be taken to minimize the effect.